 So, although I price the longer locked cushions slightly higher than the shorter locked cushions, you are still getting a delightful cushion which is perfect for hugging, snuggling and cuddling.

 Fabric: I also take fabric into consideration when pricing up the cushions.
-To make the backs of the cushions I use either a neutral Oxford cotton, or a linen fabric with a sheep pattern.
-I fell in love with the linen purely because of the sheep pattern, but truth be told it’s a bit of an extravagance, it does cost me a bit more than the plain cotton, but life would be very dull if we didn’t have the option of a linen fabric with sheep hopping about all over it, even if it’s a wee bit more expensive.
+I use a natural linen fabric with a sheep pattern.
+I fell in love with the linen purely because of the sheep, but truth be told it’s a bit of an extravagance, it does cost me a bit more than the plain cotton, but life would be very dull if we didn’t have linen fabric with sheep hopping about all over it.

 So there you have it, hopefully this explains a bit about the pricing.